ISO-TC211/XML/README.md

 two different versions of the cat schema documents.

 Note: the directory structure was changed again for the 2014-12-25 release in order to match the iso.standards.org structure.
 Directories like ISO19115-3 were changed to standards.iso.org/19115/-3.
 The current schemas are now in the standards.iso.org directory.

+We finally achieved a valid transform result with the 2014-12-25 schema.
+Thanks to everyone that helped.
+The output is in standards.iso.org/19115/-3/mdt/1.0/2014-12-25/mdt.xml.
+It is a PathFile that has the source 19115 paths as element contents.
+This allow us to see where the content comes from in the source 19115 record and defines the crosswalk.